-(6) Call Up of Administrative Decisions406
+(7) Call Up of Administrative Decisions

-The Board of Trustees may exercise review over an application decided by the Town Administrator, Planning Commission or Historic Review Committee by calling-up the application for addition to the Board of Trustee's agenda.
-The purpose of the call-up process is to allow the Board of Trustees to exercise oversight of administrative, Planning Commission and Historic Review Committee approvals as it deems necessary, not to provide an applicant with an unofficial appeal.

 - a.
-Any member of the Board of Trustees may call-up decisions made by the Town Administrator or Planning Commission within 15 days of the Notice of Decision being issued. - b.
+The Board of Trustees may exercise review over an application decided by the Town Administrator, Planning Commission, or Historic Preservation Committee by calling-up the application for addition to the Board of Trustee's agenda.
+The purpose of the call-up process is to allow the Board of Trustees to exercise oversight of administrative, Planning Commission, and Historic Preservation Committee approvals as it deems necessary, not to provide an applicant with an unofficial appeal. - b.
+Any member of the Board of Trustees may call-up decisions made by the Town Administrator, Planning Commission, or Historic Preservation Committee within 15 days of the Notice of Decision being issued. - c.
 Called-up applications shall be reviewed at the next regularly scheduled Board of Trustees meeting.
-A vote of the majority of the members present to review the application is required prior to any action on the application. - c.
+A vote of the majority of the members present to review the application is required prior to any action on the application.

+d.
+The Town Administrator shall notify the applicant that the decision has been called-up, which requires they do not take any action on the application, and the meeting date.
 The Board of Trustees shall review the application as it was submitted to the Town.
 An applicant who wishes to submit additional information regarding an application shall first submit the additional information through a new application.